naru0504/craftalert/docs-src/guides/index.md

 This comes in handy if you want to warn the user before they perform a dangerous action.
 We can make our alert even better by setting some more options:
 - `icon` can be set to the predefined `"warning"` to show a nice warning icon.
-- By setting `buttons` (plural) to `true`, colorfulalert will show a cancel button in addition to the default confirm button.
+- By setting `buttons` (plural) to `true`, craftalert will show a cancel button in addition to the default confirm button.
 - By setting `dangerMode` to `true`, the focus will automatically be set on the cancel button instead of the confirm button, and the confirm button will be red instead of blue to emphasize the dangerous action.

 ```js